sujit79/arduino-code-recipe-template/README.md

 # Overview
-A recipe for arduno devices for basic functioning of low power devices
+A recipe for arduino devices for basic functioning of low power devices

 # Usage
 Used in providing user layer and communincation base for embedded devices.